An Interview with Naima Coster

 AW: There’s also an acute awareness of the service industry.
 Have you worked in the service industry?

 NC: I briefly worked at a coffee shop.
-I had all kinds of jobs: babysitting, camp counselling, tutoring… various hustles, while writing the book and before it.
+I had all kinds of jobs: babysitting, camp counseling, tutoring… various hustles, while writing the book and before it.

 AW: Bars are an important setting in Halsey Street, because Penelope’s father, Ralph, has a drinking problem, and ends up in some trouble when he drinks much of the time.
 Penelope also treats her gin with a lot of care.
 Can you talk about alcohol in this book?